-J. Burk, PhD-drama
+- J. Burk, PhD-drama

-D. Ladd, PhD-history
+- D. Ladd, PhD-history

-L. Ruch, PhD-sociology
+- L. Ruch, PhD-sociology

-V. Wayne, PhD-English
+- V. Wayne, PhD-English

-M. B. Yue, PhD-East Asian languages and literatures
+- M. B. Yue, PhD-East Asian languages and literatures

-Degree and Certificates Offered: BA in liberal studies (women's studies), Undergraduate Certificate in Women's Studies, Graduate Certificate in Women's Studies
+Degree and Certificate Offered: BA in liberal studies (women's studies), Certificate in Women's Studies

 Women's studies (WS) is an interdisciplinary program that examines women in society, culture, science, and history, as individuals and groups, with bodies and minds.
-With a faculty trained in a variety of fields of study, the program examines the role of gender in shaping history, psychology, anthropology, economics, sociology, political theory, literature, art, drama, education, law, medicine, and biology.
+With a faculty trained in a variety of fields of study, the program examines the role of gender in shaping history, psychology, anthropology, sociology, political theory, literature, art, drama, education, law, medicine, and biology.
 It offers students an encounter with the important questions feminist research raises.